 Our favorite sugar shacks and maple producers

-We love the springtime tradition of trekking out to a maple sugar shack and watching as sap quietly drips into plastic and aluminum buckets from maple trees.
+We love the early springtime tradition of trekking out to a maple sugar shack and watching as sap quietly drips into plastic and aluminum buckets from maple trees.
 If you’re lucky, you can also sneak a peek at the production process and watch as 40 gallons of sap is boiled over a wood fire to yield just one gallon of syrup.

 You can find nearly a hundred great sugar shacks across the state but if you’re looking to make an adventure or day out of it, here are some places you should visit during the official New Hampshire Maple Weekend (March 25-26, 2017).
 You can bet the following sugar shacks will have plenty of activities (and samples!) going on.